At a Glance: Signs That a Cat is Dying

 The cat is no longer able to stand or move on its own.

-As blood flow decreases, the tissues don’t receive enough oxygen, which in turn causes the colour to change from pink to bluish-grey.
+As blood flow decreases, the tissues don’t receive enough oxygen, which in turn causes the color to change from pink to bluish-grey.
 The cat may try to compensate with open-mouthed breathing.

 Decreased heart rate: